Review of Gentlemen of the Road

 Two con-men mercenaries, Zelikman and Amram, get caught up in the Khazar Empire’s revolution and attempt to come out alive if not more wealthy for their troubles.

 While engaged in another grift, the two protagonists inadvertently become escorts to a deposed prince, Filaq, in his gambit to regain his throne in Atil, capital of the Jewish Khazar Empire in the Caucasus Mountains.
 Set roughly in the year 950, the African warrior Amram and his friend the Frankish renegade medic, Zelikman, become caught in a conflict where little is as it appears.
+The two men find different reasons to continue with their job even as they understand when they get in way over their heads as mercenaries.

 On one level the novel works as amazing adventure tale freighted with the action, mystery, exotic locales, and thrilling fights one would expect from a pulp story by Robert E. Howard or the likes of which inspired the Indiana Jones series.
 A character like Conan would be right at home with the banditry and high action into which Amram and Zelikman stumble.
 In fact, the book is dedicated to Michael Moorcock, author of many heroic fantasy novels and creator of Elric and Stormbringer.
 It is clear what sort of lineage Chabon is trying to invoke.